-If you like it, but want something a little (or rather a lot, in this case) more durable, consider the marginally larger Black Diamond Eldorado (5 lbs 1oz).
+If you like it, but want something a little (or rather a lot, in this case) more durable, consider the marginally larger Black Diamond Eldorado (5 pounds 1 ounce).
 If you're careful with this investment, it can last a hundred days of use or more, but you have to put in a little extra effort to keep from tearing it.

-The Firstlight has a relatively fragile sil-nylon floor that doesn't hold up to rocks or sharp pine cones as well as most of the other models in our review; take care when pitching it in particularly rocky places.
+The Firstlight has a relatively fragile sil-nylon floor that doesn't hold up to rocks or sharp pine cones well; take care when pitching it in particularly rocky places.
 The fabric is not waterproof even to begin with, but it does keep the water resistance over a decent amount of time, provided that care is taken to dry it out and keep it clean.

-Without guylines, this model weighs a mere 2 lb 13 oz, and 3 lbs 5 oz of packed weight.
+Without guylines, this model weighs a mere 2 pounds 13 ounce and 3 pounds 5 ounce with everything you really need to make it functional (guylines, pole bag, etc.).
 When it came out, it was game-changing, thanks to its low weight.

 Minimal weight and crazy small packed size are why you buy this tent.
 In some cases, it is even half the size of most other single wall tents!
 Seriously, the body packs up smaller than a Nalgene bottle, and the poles break down to some of the shortest in the review!

-This tent isn't super adaptable, mainly because it's not waterproof.
-However, it performs well in desert climates because its relatively cool and can provide a nice place to hang out in while being protected from the sun.
+This tent isn't super adaptable or versatile, mainly because it's not waterproof, not super strong, and tiny.
+However, it performs well in desert climates because its relatively cool and can provide a nice place to hang out while being protected from the sun.

-It does have bug netting, allowing you to ventilate when the bugs are horrible.
-In an alpine environment, this tent rarely has the problem of finding a site (or ledge) big enough to set the tent up on because the footprint is small enough to pitch the tent almost anywhere that two people can lay down.
+It does have bug netting, allowing you to ventilate when the bugs are horrible, which we felt was a HUGE advantage for climbing in the lower-48 and Southern Canada and a feature that one of this model's closest competitors, the MSR Advance Pro, doesn't have.
+In an alpine environment, this tent rarely has the problem of finding a site (or ledge) big enough to set the tent upon because of the small footprint which can be pitched almost anywhere that two people can lay down.

 While this tent doesn't have a lot of extra features, it prioritizes low weight and minimum bulk.
 It does offer a small vent on the back and a little awning on the front to help with ventilation.
 It features a bug screen mesh door on its only entrance and two small pockets.
 That's about it, but did we mention how small this tent packs up?

-At $370, this tent is a great value.
-If you have the cash to push the performance envelope and want a marginally more versatile bivy tent, we think it's worthwhile to cough up even more to invest in the MSR Advance Pro ($550).
+This tent is a great value.
+If you have the cash to push the performance envelope and want a marginally more versatile bivy tent, we think it's worthwhile to cough up even more to invest in the MSR Advance Pro.